Converting Recipes to Gluten Free

 When you want to convert a favorite family recipe, or a gluten-free recipe calling for several different kinds of flour, all you need to do is to use a really good and truly all purpose gluten-free flour.
 Simply total up the amount of flour called for in the recipe and use that amount of the all purpose gluten-free flour instead.

 If the recipe calls for xanthan gum or guar gum (binding agents used to replace the sticky qualities of gluten), the all purpose GF flour should already include the gum, so don’t rush out and buy or add more.
-(Using too much of these gums in your baking will make your baked goods rubbery – more on this in a later Blog Hop post!)
+(Using too much of these gums in your baking will make your baked goods rubbery – more on this in another post!)
 However, if the all purpose flour for some reason does not already include gums, you will need to add that ingredient on your own.

-Stay away from flours that have a funky aftertaste (bean flours) or are gritty (contain lots of rice flour), and make sure that the flour blend has enough starches in it (corn starch, potato starch, tapioca starch, arrowroot powder …) to keep the end product light (the opposite of those “bricks” we all know, posing as gluten-free bread!).
+My recommendation is to always stay away from flours that have a funky aftertaste (bean flours) or are gritty (contain lots of rice flour), and make sure that the flour blend has enough starches in it (corn starch, potato starch, tapioca starch, arrowroot powder …) to keep the end product light (the opposite of those “bricks” we all know, posing as gluten-free bread!).

 One caveat when converting recipes from wheat to gluten-free: while the transition can be seamless in many types of recipes, the directions for yeast breads are quite different.
 For example, gluteny yeast breads require extensive kneading, a rise, a punch down and another rise before shaping and baking.
 Not so, for gluten-free yeast breads!
 In fact, if you do all those things to gluten-free yeast breads, you’ll punch the life (and rise) right out of it!
 For gluten-free yeast doughs, you mix, shape, rise and bake.
 That’s it.
 That’s also why there is a gluten-free setting on many bread machines — the steps are very different for gluten-free yeast bread.